department-of-veterans-affairs/component-library/packages/css-library/README.md

 # css-library

-## Utility Classes
+## Stylesheets

-The CSS utility class library is based on USWDS version 3.
-This library is intended to eventually replace the Formation CSS library.
+The stylesheets is based on USWDS version 3 and are intended to eventually replace the Formation CSS library:

+- fonts.css
+- elements.css
+- utilties.css

 To generate stylesheets, run `yarn build:stylesheets`

-## Tokens
+## Design Tokens

 The tokens generated in this library will be available in several different formats so that various tools and environments can use them.